Research Specialist I (Other)

 The successful applicant will join an active and cohesive research group that includes postdoctoral associates and graduate and undergraduate students.

 Initial appointment is for one year with possibility for renewal pending satisfactory performance and funding availability.
 The proposed start date is flexible, August or September 2018.
-Please submit a cover letter, CV, and contact information for two references.
+Please submit a cover letter and CV.
 Applications will be evaluated beginning immediately, and will continue until the hiring process is complete.

 The research specialist will assist with many aspects of research, helping to plan, implement, and to manage data from field and laboratory experiments.
 Other important work will include conducting literature reviews; conducting data analysis; and contributing miscellaneous research support, including scheduling, assistance with grants and with ethics applications.